g0-07/xband_misc/Development System/README.md

 # XBAND Development System

+- There are two development systems available:
+   - System 7: Compiles XBAND-OS and Madden 95, MK, MK2, NHL95 and RR3 patches
+   - DOS: Compiles NBA Jam and SSF2 patches

-- Resolution and magnification can be set in *"BasiliskII_prefs"*
+- Resolution and magnification can be set in *"BasiliskII_prefs"* and *"dosbox-x.conf"*

 ## Compile XBAND-OS